 - any organisation for any authorised purpose with your express consent.

-Do we disclose your information to anyone outside of Australia?
+Do we disclose your information to anyone outside Australia?

-We may disclose personal information and credit-related information to our financiers, our related bodies corporate and our third party suppliers and service providers located overseas for some of the purposes listed above.
+For example, we may disclose personal information and credit-related information to our financiers, our related bodies corporate and our third party suppliers and service providers to entities located outside of Australia:

-We may disclose your personal and credit-related information to entities located outside of Australia, including to our data hosting providers and to other IT service providers, some of whom are located in the United States of America.
+- including to our data hosting providers and to other IT service providers, some of whom are located in the United States of America (such as Salesforce);

 How can you access and correct your personal information?